 Writing and fashion have a lot in common.
 With both, you are creating from your voice, but the person who digests or consumes what you create has the power to bring their own meaning or style to the table.
 Both are about something internal being made external.
 I'm naturally vulnerable.
 I almost can't help myself.
-When I was a kid, I would go sit on my neighbors porches and ask them about their lives.
-I was so weird - I would be catching lightening bugs with a friend one minute and then sitting on her porch asking her mom very revealing questions about her life the next.
+When I was a kid, I would go sit on my neighbors' porches and ask them about their lives.
+I was so weird - I would be catching lightning bugs with a friend one minute and then sitting on her porch asking her mom very revealing questions about her life the next.

 Art of any kind is so expressive.
 It's like tapping into a vein.
 Writing is more fluid to me than fashion.
 It's like what I said before about math - with fashion, I have to grind and practice, but, with writing, I don't have to try as hard.
 It's like a huge release for me, and it always has been emotionally.
 It's the closest anyone will ever get to understanding what's going on in my head, and that feels like some miracle to me.
 In the end, the two most simple but complex things I'm most thankful for are color and words.
 You can do so much with both.